George Rex: Biography

 In his will George Rex said that he had not submitted himself to the matrimonial laws of the Colony, but he had four children by a former slave, Johanna Rosina van der Caap, and then nine children by one of her daughters (Carolina Margaretha Ungerer) by a previous master.
 It is possible that he had married in England before going to South Africa.
 Rex died on 3 April 1839, and was buried in Lower Old Place, Knysna.

-Mabel Malherbe was one of his descendants.
+Mabel Malherbe is one of his descendants.

 Alleged royal descent

 It had often been stated, and was firmly believed by many of his descendants, that George Rex was the son of King George III and Hannah Lightfoot.
 They believed that he had been banished to the Cape, granted large tracts of land there, and forbidden to marry, a story with many later embellishments, that gained ground in the 1860s following contact with Mrs Lavinia Ryves the daughter of the imposter and forger Olivia Serres (Princess Olive).

 Doubt was cast on this theory by Patricia Storrar in "George Rex: Death of a Legend".
 The possibility of Rex having royal blood was shown to be improbable by Y-DNA genetic testing.
 Kit 177978 belonging to a male Rex descendant of the Rex of Knysna, South Africa, falls within the Y-DNA group that originates from Norfolk, England, that disproves connections to royalty.